JasonLocklin/Dissertation/Prisms/Discussion.md

 attention defects predominate.
-The locations of the targets need to not only be perceived, but recalled again after a delay, and that delay putatively causes the task to rely heavily on ventral, working memory systems [tk].
+The locations of the targets need to not only be perceived, but recalled again after a delay, and that delay putatively causes the task to rely heavily on ventral, working memory systems [@Ferber2006].
 When the patients performed the spatial working memory task after prism adaptation, they did show statistically significant improvement as a group, but that improvement, for the most part, would not be considered clinically significant.
 That is to say that the change left all four neglecting patients with large deficits relative to typical